maxwellkimaiyo/Swipe-Animated-Button/README.md

-# Animated Swipe Button
+# Swipe Animated  Button
-Animated swipe button for Kotlin Android with a loading dots bounce progress bar for async operations
+Swipe button for Kotlin Android with a loading dots bounce progress bar for async operations

 # Gradle
 ```